mdtaarique/Accenture-Virtual-Internship/README.md

 However, our clients often want accurate results in a tight timeframe.
 The pace of work is fast and you'll need to get up to speed on new projects as quickly as possible.

 Now you know a bit more about the role, let's get back to the project with Social Buzz.

 #### Task for Data Analyst :
 Analysis of sample data sets with visualizations to understand the popularity of different content categories.

 In short, the client wanted to see "An analysis of their content categories showing the top 5 categories with the largest popularity".

 ### Task 2: Data Cleaning and Modeling
-Often you won't need all these datasets to find what you're looking for.
-So, the first step is to use this data model to identify which datasets will be required to answer your business question - which is to to figure out the top 5 categories with the largest popularity.
-After Analysis we got data sets needed to complete analysis:
-Reaction Score(score is used to quantified the popularity) Content ID
-Reaction Types
-Content type
-Category
 - Often you won't need all these datasets to find what you're looking for.
 - So, the first step is to use this data model to identify which datasets will be required to answer your business question - which is to to figure out the top 5 categories with the largest popularity.
 - After Analysis we got data sets needed to complete analysis: